abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can track its progress

 **Acceptance Criteria:**
-- [ ] Order status display हो
+- [ ] Order status display should be implemented
-- [ ] Status timeline show हो (pending, processing, shipped, delivered, etc.)
+- [ ] Status timeline show should be (pending, processing, shipped, delivered, etc.)
-- [ ] Current status highlight हो
+- [ ] Current status highlight should be implemented
-- [ ] Status update dates show हों (if available)
+- [ ] Status update dates should show (if available)
-- [ ] Status descriptions user-friendly हों
+- [ ] Status descriptions user-friendly should be available

 #### Story 6.3: Basic Order Tracking
 **As a** customer